 Cost: Admission is free; there is a small fee for hayrides and pick-your-own apples are priced according to variety by half and quarter peck bags.

-Details: Wander through the barn and meet the animals, take a hayride through the orchard and pick a peck of apples.
-There is barrel train for the younger kids to ride and a tire swing suspended from a huge oak tree that might thrill the big kids.
+Details: Wander through the barn and meet the animals (including donkeys, goats and adorable barn kittens my kids begged to adopt).
+Take a hayride through the orchard and stop to pick a peck of apples.
+There is a barrel train for the younger kids to ride and a tire swing suspended from a huge oak tree that might thrill the big kids.
 Often, weekends bring plucky tunes on the porch.
-This orchard has a great family feel to it.
+If tummies growl, the farm shop has been known to serve kid-friendly favorites like soup, grilled cheese, and baked goods.
+This orchard has a wonderful family feel to it.

 Cost: $8-$10/pp, under 6 & MHS members free.